SoftInstigate/restheart/devenv/README.md

 ### setup AWS

-you need this only if you want to provision the VMs on AWS
+only needed if you want to provision the VMs on AWS

 #### aws security group